Spacing Guild: Prequels

-After consolidating its hold on the space travel industry during the events of Sisterhood of Dune (2012), this company, now called "Venport Holdings" or even "VenHold", evolves into the Guild of the later novels.
+After consolidating its hold on the space travel industry during the events of Sisterhood of Dune (2012), this company, now called Venport Holdings or VenHold, evolves into the Guild of the later novels.
 VenHold originally has the monopoly on foldspace travel, granted to Aurelius Venport by Serena Butler.
 However, decades after the end of the Butlerian Jihad, Emperor Jules revokes the monopoly in order to curry political favor, resulting in several rival foldspace companies springing up, such as Celestial Transport and EsconTran.
 These new companies, however, are unable to provide 100% safe transportation due to their lack of Navigators, the creation process of whom is a proprietary secret tightly held by VenHold.
 Director Josef Venport ruthlessly crushes the competition and even executes a rival CEO.
-Josef Venport's desire for restoring his family's monopoly and thirst for knowledge put him in conflict with the Butlerians, a radical religious sect that follows the teachings of the late Rayna Butler under the leadership of Manford Torondo.
+Josef's desire to restore his family's monopoly and thirst for knowledge put him in conflict with the Butlerians, a radical religious sect that follows the teachings of the late Rayna Butler under the leadership of Manford Torondo.
 Realizing that the weak Emperor Salvador Corrino is unwilling to crush the Butlerians, Venport lures him out to Arrakis and has him eaten by a sandworm.
-Unfortunately for him, Salvador's sabotaged ship manages to return to Salusa Secundus and report the truth to the newly-crowned Emperor Roderick, Salvador's brother.
+Unfortunately for him, Salvador's sabotaged ship manages to return to Salusa Secundus and report the truth to the newly crowned emperor Roderick, Salvador's brother.
 Roderick swears vengeance on Venport.
 Just then, Torondo gets his hands on a cache of atomics, which he uses to obliterate VenHold's main planet.
 Eventually, imperial forces track down Venport's secret laboratory and invade.
 Norma offers Josef a chance to survive by becoming a Navigator.
 She then folds space to the bridge of the imperial flagship and strikes a deal with the Emperor, agreeing to dissolve VenHold in exchange for Roderick sparing her and all her Navigators, and also establishing the Spacing Guild.

 Depictions

 Film and television

 In David Lynch's 1984 film Dune, the Navigator's mutation affects his entire body, and he resembles a giant newt or worm with a heavily deformed head, V-shaped mouth and vestigial limbs.
-The Navigator is not shown to have the blue-in-blue eyes of a spice addict.
 The 2000 miniseries Frank Herbert's Dune portrays the Navigator as a withered figure with a humanoid head, blue-in-blue eyes and arms which have mutated into wings with elongated webbed fingers.
 The 2003 sequel miniseries Frank Herbert's Children of Dune presents Edric as a sleek, golden humanoid with an elongated head and limbs, and feathery appendages.
 Though Navigators are not present in Denis Villeneuve's 2021 film Dune, Guild representatives are depicted as humanoids in white, cloaked space suits with opaque helmet visors.
 Villeneuve explained:

-Writing for Screen Rant, Adam Felman explained that the limited inclusion of the Guild in Villeneuve's film helped prevent the story from becoming convoluted.
+Writing for Screen Rant, Adam Felman opined that the limited inclusion of the Guild in Villeneuve's film helped prevent the story from becoming convoluted.